Home Economics (TV series)

-Home Economics is an American television sitcom created by Michael Colton and John Aboud that premiered on ABC on April 7, 2021, as a midseason entry in the 2020–21 television season.
+Home Economics is an American television sitcom created by Michael Colton and John Aboud that aired on ABC from April 7, 2021 to January 18, 2023.
 In May 2021, the series was renewed for a second season which premiered on September 22, 2021.
-In May 2022, the series was renewed for a third season which premiered on September 21, 2022.
+In May 2022, the series was renewed for a third and final season which premiered on September 21, 2022.
+In September 2023, the series was canceled after three seasons.

 Premise

-Home Economics follows the lives of three siblings.
+Home Economics follows the lives of three siblings, originally from Sacramento.
 Tom, the oldest, his wife Marina, and their three children are considered a middle class family.
-The middle sibling, Sarah, her wife Denise, and their two adopted children live in a tiny apartment and are barely scraping by on their meager incomes.
-The youngest, Connor, is very well off financially but unlucky in love, as the series begins with him finalizing a divorce.
+The middle sibling, Sarah, her wife Denise, and their two adopted children live in a tiny downtown apartment and are barely scraping by on their meager incomes.
+The youngest, Connor, is very well-off financially but unlucky in love, and lives in a house with a panoramic view of San Francisco Bay, as the series begins with him finalizing a divorce.